-Individuals and businesses are being warned to watch out for cold calls and online contact from fraudsters who are offering victims the opportunity to apply for Government grants for an advance fee.
+Action Fraud is warning people to watch out for emails and cold calls from fraudsters who are asking people to apply for Government grants in return for an advance fee.

-To make the grants look legitimate fraudsters have set up bogus companies and convincing looking websites that claim to be operating on behalf of the UK Government.
+Bogus companies which have websites set up in the company name, claim to be operating on behalf of the UK Government

-Fraudsters cold call businesses and individuals offering the grant and if they’re interested direct them to fill out an online application form with their personal information.
+The fraudsters cold call businesses and individuals offering the grants and if they’re interested, direct them to fill out an online application form with their personal information.

-Once the fraudsters have that information they’ll contact back victims and congratulate them on being accepted onto the grant programme.
+Once the fraudsters have obtained the personal information they will re-contact victims and congratulate them on being accepted onto the grant programme.

-Of course the grant funds are never given by the fraudsters and the money that’s been loaded by the victim onto the card is stolen.
+Of course the grant funds are never given by the fraudsters and the money that’s been loaded onto the card by the victim is stolen.

 Sign up for free to Action Fraud Alert to receive direct, verified, accurate information about scams and fraud in your area by email, recorded voice and text message.